sdu-combinatorics/sdu-combinatorics/contents/home.md

 <p class="home-intro">
 The SDU Combinatorics Group focuses on fundamental problems in combinatorics, with particular emphasis on graph theory, probabilistic methods, extremal combinatorics, and discrete mathematics.
+Scan the code to follow our WeChat Official Account: SDU Comb Group.
 </p>

 <body>